 - Patient disclosures and records are treated confidentially, and patients are given the opportunity to approve or refuse their release except when otherwise required by law.

 - Patients are provided, to the degree known, complete information concerning their diagnosis, treatment, prognosis, involved risks in treatment, any alternatives, and costs, in order to give informed consent or refuse a course of treatment.
-When it is medically inadvisable to give such information to a patient, the information is provided to a person designated by the patient or legally authorized person.

 - Patient complaints and suggestions are solicited.